 God provided a natural supply of water for Elijah and a supernatural supply of food.
 God told Elijah that He would direct ravens to feed him.
 This would have seemed very bizarre to Elijah, as an Israelite who was being obedient to God’s laws, ravens were unclean birds.
 The meat of dead animals – carrion – that ravens would naturally feed off were also regarded as unclean.
 What was going on?

 God’s provision was there, indeed it was a very safe place.
-The king of Israel sent men throughout the land, and the surrounding nations, searching for Elijah, to kill him, but they never found him.
-Although Elijah only found this out later – he was hidden by God.
+The king of Israel sent men throughout the land, and the surrounding nations, searching for Elijah to kill him.
+Although Elijah only found this out later.
+He was hidden by God.

-We are often unaware of what God is hiding us from, when He keeps us in a ‘safe place’.
-We may be frustrated as to why we are in this wilderness, a barren place, with no visible sign of growth.
-We may be focusing on the restrictions, which then become barriers preventing us from seeing what lies beyond, or even beneath.
-Often, the greatest growth is the change that God works within us!
+We can be unaware of what God is hiding us from, when He keeps us in a ‘safe place’.
+In the wilderness, a barren place, with no visible sign of growth, we may become frustrated as to why we are there.
+Often we focus on the restrictions, which then become barriers which prevent us from seeing what lies beyond, or even within.
+The greatest growth is often the change that God works within us!

 We look for a change without – in our circumstances or in those around us – but God is looking for a change within!Tweet

 For Elijah, there was fresh clean water for him to drink and he was undisturbed.
 The ravens brought him food, bread and meat for breakfast and supper.
-This was a miracle, they are scavengers and will feed on what they find, where they find it, but God directed them to carry food to his prophet.
-The ravens also had another less obvious role they helped to keep Elijah hidden.
+This was a miracle, they are scavengers and will feed on what they find, where they find it.
+God, however, directed them to carry food to his prophet.
+The ravens also had another less obvious role, they helped to keep Elijah hidden.
 To anyone observing ravens flying or hovering in an area this was a sign of death – that they were there feeding off a dead animal.
 No-one would suspect on seeing ravens that they were bringing life, by providing food for a man in hiding.
 All things are possible to God!

-We will all have our own unique experience during this pandemic, but we can make a choice to dine at the King’s table – even through difficult times!
-What we choose to feed off will affect our health – what we choose to think, talk, and give time to, will grow as we keep feeding on those things.
-Fear, anxiety, resentment and frustration can easily take a hold or we can choose life, to dine on the word of God.
-As we allow His word to nourish us we can replace fear with trust, anxiety with peace, resentment with contentment and even frustration with satisfaction!
+We will all have our own unique experience during this pandemic.
+But, however difficult our situation, we can make a choice to dine at the King’s table.
+What we choose to feed off will affect our health.
+And what we choose to think, talk, and give time to, will grow as we keep feeding on those things.
+Fear, anxiety, resentment and frustration can easily take a hold.
+Or we can choose life, to dine on the word of God, and allow His word to nourish us.
+We can replace fear with trust, anxiety with peace, resentment with contentment and even frustration with satisfaction!

 I would suggest that Elijah became comfortable in the Kerith ravine.
-For those of you who know the story, the brook dried up, the natural water supply came to an end, due to the drought in the land.
-Then God spoke to Elijah with new instructions, it was time for him to move on – and without water, he had no choice.
-This gave Elijah a push – after all the ‘lack’ of water was no problem to God, He could have provided a fresh water supply, supernaturally, if that had been part of his plan.
+For those of you who know the story, the brook dried up.
+The natural water supply came to an end, due to the drought in the land.
+Then God spoke to Elijah with new instructions, it was time for him to move on.
+Without water, he had no choice, this gave Elijah a push.
+After all the ‘lack’ of water was no problem to God.
+He could have provided a fresh water supply, supernaturally, if that had been part of his plan.

 It was time for Elijah to move on and to apply the lessons that he had learnt in the Kerith Ravine in the next season of his life.
 What he had learnt for himself, he was now to put into practice and to speak into someone else’s life.